Football Veer Offense

 The veer can be used to many advantages in a football game.
 Whether the offense’s goal is to take advantage of a weak defender, use clever blocking angles to help an undersized team, or simply just to confuse the defense, the veer can be useful.
 To properly utilize the veer, it is vital to have smart, focused players and a quarterback capable of reading defensive weaknesses.

-How to Execute the Play
+How to Execute a Veer Offense

-To start the play, the center will snap the ball to the quarterback who will be accompanied by two running backs.
-The quarterback receives the snap, opens up his stance so he is facing the sideline, and extends to ball outward toward that sideline.
+In a veer option, one player will be making a dive, one will be taking a pitch, and the other will be blocking.
+To start the play, the center will snap the ball to the quarterback, who will be accompanied by two running backs.
+The quarterback receives the snap, opens up their stance so they are facing the sideline, and extends the ball outward toward that sideline.
 The fullback (dive back in this situation) will now run into the line to meet the quarterback.
-At this point the veer will begin to take its shape.
+At this point, the veer will begin to take its shape.

-As you can see, the veer is a very versatile play with many scenarios, but each one requires execution, focus, and proper reads from the entire team, and especially from the quarterback.
+If the quarterback’s read on the defense earlier in the play led them to this point, then it is the last option.
+As you can see, the veer is a very versatile play with many scenarios, but each one requires execution, focus, and proper reads from the entire team, especially from the quarterback.